Historical Surveys to Rubin First Look: Absolute Colors of trans-Neptunian objects: Results

-Previous works have suggested possible correlations between color and orbital parameters among trans-Neptunian objects.
-For instance, \citep{Tegler2000} reported that objects with perihelion distances beyond 40~AU tend to be systematically redder, a trend also noted by \cite{McBride2003}, although the latter authors cautioned that the apparent absence of blue objects at large perihelia might partly reflect detection biases in the near-infrared bands.
+Previous works suggested possible correlations between the colors and orbital parameters of TNOs.
+For instance, \citep{Tegler2000} reported that objects with $q>40$~AU tend to be systematically redder than objects with lower $q$ in $B-R$, a trend also noted by \cite{McBride2003} using $V-J$, although the latter authors cautioned that the apparent absence of blue objects at large perihelia might partly reflect detection biases in the near-infrared bands.
 Regarding inclination, \citep{Tegler2000} found that red classical objects generally exhibit low inclinations ($i \lesssim 13^\circ$), while \cite{Trujillo2002} and \cite{McBride2003} suggested a weak tendency toward bluer colors at higher inclinations, albeit with limited statistical significance.
+Recent results by \citep{pinillaalonso2025NatAs} show that when adding infrared information, three different compositional behaviors appear, which may relate to their original locations in the Solar System.
+In their Fig. 1, it is apparent that the Bowl-type objects have smaller spectral slopes than the other two types.
+The six objects in common with our data seem to agree with this picture; note that all Bowl-type objects are located in the bottom-left side in Figure \ref{appendix:bestsample}.

-As shown in Figure~\ref{J-orbital}, we also find that objects with $q > 40$~AU in our sample are predominantly red, consistent with previous findings.
+As shown in Figure~\ref{J-orbital}, we also find that objects with $q > 40$~au in our sample are mostly redder than 0.5 in $H_g-H_z$, consistent with previous findings, except for a handful of bluer objects at $q>45$ au.
 However, we do not observe a pronounced color discontinuity between objects above and below this threshold.
-If anything, objects with $q > 35$~AU appear slightly bluer on average than those with smaller perihelia, which may reflect differences between dynamical classes: classical objects (typically at larger $q$) tend to be somewhat bluer, while resonant objects (at smaller $q$) appear redder, on average.
-As for the inclination dependence, no clear global trend is apparent in our data.
-There is a possible weak tendency for classical objects to become redder with increasing inclination.
-In contrast, resonant objects may display the opposite behavior, appearing slightly bluer at higher inclinations, but this may reflect low-number statistics.
+If anything, objects with $q > 35$~AU appear to have a broader color distribution than those with smaller perihelia, which may reflect differences between dynamical classes: classical objects (typically at larger $q$) are seen with a larger distribution of colors, while resonant objects (at smaller $q$) appear bluer, on average.
+Note, however, that the bluest classical objects also have the larger inclination, therefore being representatives of the hot classical population.
+Still with the inclinations, no clear global trend is apparent in our data, although there is a possible weak tendency for classical objects to become bluer with increasing inclination, especially for $i>5$ deg.